 Sometimes, a beaver’s actions come in conflict with human use of a landscape.
 Fortunately, there are solutions.
 Properly installed mitigation measures such as fencing to protect trees and flow devices to minimize flooding, can prevent property damage.
 Education and outreach can help promote positive attitudes about beaver, water quality, water quantity and habitat for fish, amphibians and other species.

 Good news!
 Defenders of Wildlife can help you with your beaver conflicts!
-We will work with you to design mitigation actions that work for your specific situation and we'll even reimburse you for up to 50 percent of the cost!
+We will work with you to design mitigation actions that work for your specific situation and we'll even reimburse you for at least 50 percent of the cost!
 For more information, contact us!

 Defenders’ Aquatic Biologist Aaron Hall talking about living with beaver: